mlehikoi/ruuvi/README.md

 You can now test your web site by browsing to yourname.pythonanywhere.com.

 ### Install virtual environment for Python
-Python virtual environment make it possible to install different versions of python packages.
+Python virtual environment makes it possible to install different versions of Python packages.
-For this project, it's required on pythonanywhere because we need to install newer version of
+For this project, it's required on pythonanywhere because we need to install newer version of dateutil.
+Go to ***Consoles*** and ***Start a new console: Bash***

 ```bash
 ~ $ cd  mysite/
 ~/mysite $ python3 -m venv venv